Prepare your yard for brush fire season!

 Space tree crowns at least 10 feet apart so that they don't touch.

 Remove dead wood and liter from your landscape plants.

-Remove pine needles and leaves from roof and rain gutters
+Remove pine needles and leaves from the roof and rain gutters.

 Remove wood shake roof which is highly flammable and install composition shingle, tile or other less combustible roofing material.